Thegreatsura/better-analytics/packages/sdk/README.md

 # Better Analytics SDK

-A TypeScript SDK for reporting errors to Better Analytics from both client-side and server-side applications.
+A lightweight and powerful TypeScript SDK for reporting errors and logs to Better Analytics from any JavaScript environment.

+## Key Features

+-   **Universal**: Works seamlessly in both browser and Node.js environments.
+-   **Automatic**: Captures unhandled errors, promise rejections, and console logs.
+-   **Rich Context**: Gathers detailed information about the environment, user, and application state.
+-   **Customizable**: Highly configurable to fit your specific needs.
+-   **TypeScript-ready**: Provides strong typing for all its methods and data structures.

 ## Installation